-- 4.1.3 The purpose of the NEGATIVE AMPLIFICATION CONTROL is to determine if any human DNA contamination occurred in the process of amplification set-up (or beyond that point) and as another method of monitoring facility decontamination.
+4.1.3 The purpose of the NEGATIVE AMPLIFICATION CONTROL is to determine if any human DNA contamination occurred in the process of amplification set-up (or beyond that point) and as another method of monitoring facility decontamination.
 In the GeneMapper® IDX electropherograms, peaks above threshold should only appear in the WEN (orange dye) lane, corresponding to the WEN ILS500 size standard.
-Electropherograms for the blue, green, vellow, red. and purple dyes should show a relatively flat baseline throughout the range (discounting primer signal, fluorescent 'spikes' or WEN bleed-through).
-If detectable signal, with characteristic 'peak' shape, is visible in the electropherogram of a negative amplification control and does not disappear upon re-injection, results for all of the samples associated with that amplification will be examined for the presence of the same peak(s).
+Electropherograms for the blue, green, yellow, red, and purple dyes should show a relatively flat baseline throughout the range (discounting primer signal, fluorescent 'spikes' or WEN bleed-through).
+If detectable signal, with characteristic 'peak' shape, is visible in the electropherogram of a negative amplification control and does not disappear upon re-injection, results for all of the same peak(s).
 The negative amplification control should be treated the same as the positive amplification control within the associated batch, in terms of volume and amount amplified, injection time/amount, and analysis threshold.

-If extraneous peaks appear only in this control, the data for other samples - If extraneous peaks appear only in this control, the data for other samples associated with that amplification need not be deemed inconclusive.
-This occurrence should be documented and the scientist's determination (and basis for it) documented in the case file. - 4.1.4 After evaluation of the data, the Profile Comparison tool in GMIDX may be used to assist with contamination evaluation.
-From the GMIDX main screen, select Tools > Profile Comparison. - 4.1.4.1.
-Export the Sample Concordance tab results. - 4.1.4.2.
+If extraneous peaks appear only in this control, the data for other samples associated with that amplification need not be deemed inconclusive.
+This occurrence should be documented and the scientist's determination (and basis for it) documented in the case file.

+4.1.4 After evaluation of the data, the Profile Comparison tool in GMIDX may be used to assist with contamination evaluation.
+From the GMIDX main screen, select Tools > Profile Comparison.

+4.1.4.1.
+Export the Sample Concordance tab results.

+4.1.4.2.
 Select the Sample Comparison tab and "Compare Profiles" at 80% Match Threshold.
 Export the results.
 If there are no profiles that meet the 80% threshold, a popup will occur that states "No matches found that meet the selected percent match threshold" after the "Compare Profiles" button is selected.
 If this occurs, a screenshot may be taken (be sure to include the plate name!) to show the comparisons were attempted.
-Note: The popup that states "There is no data to export" does not indicate that the comparisons were attempted and therefore should not be included. - 4.1.4.3.
+Note: The popup that states "There is no data to export" does not indicate that the comparisons were attempted and therefore should not be included.

+4.1.4.3.
 Evaluate the exported comparisons for potential contamination.
 4.2 RFU THRESHOLD:

-- 4.2.1 A threshold of 70 RFU will be used for data analysis of all extracted samples, 75 RFU for direct amplification samples.
-If necessary, go back in the process as follows: repeat injection, perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), re-amplification (increase DNA template), or re-extraction. - 4.2.2 Peaks below the analysis threshold (based on data obtained and signal/baseline) will not be interpreted.
+4.2.1 An analytical threshold of 70 RFU will be used for data analysis of all extracted samples, 75 RFU for direct amplification samples.
+The stochastic threshold was determined to be 400 RFU (3500) or 700 RFU (3500XL) for extracted samples and 250 RFU for direct amplification samples.
+If necessary, go back in the process as follows: repeat injection, perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), re-amplification (increase DNA template), or re-extraction.

-Biology/DNA Casework Analytical Methods

-STR Interpretation Guidelines and

-Statistical Analyses (BI-212)
+Biology/DNA Casework Analytical Methods STR Interpretation Guidelines and Statistical Analyses (BI-212)

-Page 83 of 115